Barnsa/programming-resources/3. For loops/README.md

 for i in string:
     print(i)
 ```
 In this first case, we define a sting of text we poignantly called string.
-Then we create the for loop by stating that for each index (i) inside the string, we want to print out the value of 'i'.
-It is common practice in coding to use 'i' as the variable that iterates through something in a loop.
+Then we create the 'for' loop by stating that for each index (i) inside the string, we want to print out the value of 'i'.
+It is common practice in coding to use 'i' as the variable that iterates through something in a loop or for an index location for something iterable.
 The output of this code is that each letter is looked at by the 'i' in the for loop and then printed out to a new line in the console.
 ```python
 word = 'banana'
 count = 0